 General information about foreign domestic airlines

 COVID-19 - Entry requirements

 Travellers arriving from Canada are not allowed entry to Norway.
-However, certain travellers may be allowed entry if they need to visit family members who live in Norway.
+However, in limited circumstances, certain travellers may be allowed to enter if they meet specific criteria.

 It is your responsibility to verify this information with the appropriate foreign diplomatic office and to ask if you may be allowed entry, based on your individual circumstances and your itinerary.